Chlorine gas in a bottle showing its distinctive coloration.

-Another important chemical property of chlorine is that it ca act as a powerful oxidising agent.
+Another important chemical property of chlorine is that it can act as a powerful oxidizing agent.
 It should be remembered that a proper definition of oxidation is not necessarily concerned with oxygen but with the loss of electrons from the atom.
-For example, when chlorine is passed into stannous chloride solution the stannous ions are oxidised to become stannic ions:
+For example, when chlorine is passed into stannous chloride solution the stannous ions are oxidized to become stannic ions:

 SnCl2 + Cl2 → SnCl4 or

 Once again, this is an example of chlorine atoms, short of a single electron to make up the 'magic number' of eight in the outer shell, 'stealing' a single electron from another atom.

 Compounds of chlorine

 Chlorine, in combination with other elements, gives rise to a series of compounds called chlorides.
 The gas hydrogen chloride (HCI) dissolves in water to form hydrochloric acid, a most important chemical reagent.
 The family of metallic chlorides is formed by the action of hydrochloric acid on the metals themselves.
 For example, when the acid acts on metallic zinc, zinc chloride is formed:

 Chlorides are also formed by the action of hydrochloric acid on metallic oxides.
 Then, water is liberated instead of hydrogen.